How to Apply

-We seek to fill several vacancies for Ph.D. students in the first half of 2019.
+We seek to fill several vacancies for Ph.D. students.
 To obtain further information on the content of the Research Training Group, please see our writeup of its objectives, selected chapters of the proposal document (only in German unfortunately), as well as a list of KIT professors running the Research Training Group, together with further information provided by them.
 We also provide an explanation of the general characteristics of a Research Training Group.

 - a lot of free space for scientific development,

 - fascinating research topics with a lot of societal relevance,